HsoiEnterprises/HEAnalytics/README.md

 # Installation

-Installation can be performed as a git submodule or via Cocoapods.
+Installation can be performed as a git submodule.

+While I'd like to add Cococapods support, there are issues.

+1. `HEAnalytics` is written in Swift, thus Cocoapods forced it into a framework.
+2. All of the analytics SDKs are distributed as static libraries (or fake frameworks)
+3. The way Cocoapods works, there are problems with dependency resolution and linking due to how Cocoapods works regarding the mixture of frameworks and static libraries.

+So, Cocoapods just won't happen right now.

 ## Submodule